Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/config/check-extend-validity-certificate.md

 [priority]: # (102)
 # Check and extend the validity of the certificate

 Make sure that your certificate is valid.

-If the validity expires, you need to extend the validity.
+>**Note:** If the validity of the certificate expires, you will need to extend the validity.

 __To check and extend validity of the certificate:__